SSS Project Constellation

 PRR Meeting- 2017

 First CDR Meeting-2018

 This project aims at space technology and satellite engineering education and training through the whole process from the practical design, manufacturing, testing, assembly, integration of satellites to the final flight model and contributes to space education system of APSCO Member States.
 During Satellites’ in-orbit operation, the Member States’ university resources, like ground station application, would be tasted and united together for sharing.

 The training/education of the SSS project contains short-term trainings and long-term trainings.
 It has planned to arrange 3 times of the short-team trainings that are Summer Camps of small satellite technologies in the 3 summers of year 2017, 2018 and 2019.
 From each member state of the APSCO, 4 students and one faculty member participates in summer camps.

 First Summer Camp: was held August 14-September 2, 2017 in Beihang University, Beijing, China.
 The training covered over 13 topics and was given to nearly 40 students from Member States of APSCO.
 The main goal of the training courses was to making the trainee familiar with the basic technology of small satellite, and establish the foundation for the project development in the future.

 Second Summer Camp: was held July 23-August 10, 2018 in middle East Technology University, Ankara, Turkey.
 It would focus on unit/subsystem manufacturing and testing.

-Third Summer Camp: would be held in 2019 in Shanghai, China, with cooperation from Shanghai Jiatong University. it would focus on satellite assembly, integration and testing segment.
+Third Summer Camp: was held in 2019 in Shanghai, China, with cooperation from Shanghai Jiatong University. it focus on satellite assembly, integration and testing segment.

 Two students from each Member States of APSCO joined the master Degree Program on micro-satellite technology at Beihang University for the year 2017 and 2018.